-Your child will have a vision and hearing screening in Grades Pre-K, K, 1, 2, 3 and 5, as per Commissioner's Regulations for NYS Education Law.
+\ Your child will have a vision and hearing screening in grades Pre-K or Kindergarten, 1, 2, 3 and 5, as per Commissioner's Regulations for NYS Education Law.

 5. Communicable Disease:

 Please report any communicable disease to the school nurse immediately.
 Example: chicken pox, strep throat, head lice, conjunctivitis.